 While one can dismiss this as an unfounded conspiracy theory, if one looks at the history of American presence and intervention in Africa, they are not there to exclusively fight Islamic terrorism.
 US objectives apparently are to influence and control strategic locations and natural resources including oil reserves.
 This was confirmed more than eight years ago by the US State Department: In 2007 US State Department advisor Dr. John Peter Pham commented on AFRICOM’s (United States Africa Command) strategic objectives of “protecting access to hydrocarbons and other strategic resources which Africa has in abundance, a task which includes ensuring against the vulnerability of those natural riches and ensuring that no other interested third parties, such as China, India, Japan, or Russia, obtain monopolies or preferential treatment.”

-This would not have been the first time the US government has clandestinely sought to manipulate people in a third world country, such Nigeria in order to exploit their natural resources.
+This would not have been the first time the US government, or any other Western nation, has clandestinely sought to manipulate people in a third world country, such Nigeria in order to exploit their natural resources.
 In 1974, in what was the NSSM-200 (also known as the Kissinger Report — now declassified) the US National Security Council under then-US Secretary of State and National Security Adviser Henry Kissinger falsely claimed that population growth in the so-called Lesser Developed Countries — thirteen nations including Nigeria — was a grave threat to American national security.
 In what was none other than a food genocide program, Kissinger, in order to confront his alleged threat, proposed to implement birth control and related population-reduction programs.
 Another measure was curtailing food supplies to targeted states, in part to force compliance with birth control policies.
 Mark P. Fancher of the Global Research Center holds that the continues to be a hypocrisy and “imperialist arrogance” of western countries, which “notwithstanding the universal condemnation of colonialism,” are evermore willing “to publicly declare (without apologies) their plans to expand and coordinate their military presence in Africa.”

 The war against Boko Haram is reminiscent of the failed Kony 2012 propaganda cloaked in humanitarian ideals — from 1986-2009 in northern Uganda, Joseph Kony’s Lord’s Resistance Army kidnapped tens of thousands of children and youth for use as soldiers and sex slaves, while displacing more than a million people into camps.
 Fancher argues that US-led military campaigns are used as a smoke screen to avoid addressing the issue of the victims of the war on terror and the real causes of terrorism in order to justify another military invasion.
 It is true that Boko Haram makes victims, however the goal of Western intervention in Africa is not to come to their rescue, just as the CIA operations in Afghanistan in the 1970s and 1980s; the goal was the commerce of opium.